State Management

 When a state transition is requested:

-- Listeners are notified in order:
+- Listeners are notified and session state is updated in the following order:

 Transition Rules